StoneSearching/github-slideshow/_posts/0000-01-02-StoneSearching.md

 ---
 layout: slide
-title: "Welcome to my data analytics portfolio!"
+title: "Welcome to My Data Analytics Portfolio!"
 ---

 Use the left arrow to go back!